El Segundo Office

 fax: +1 844 910 1850

 Ms. Harris, Managing Partner in the El Segundo office, continues her duties following her promotion from Managing Attorney.
-She is responsible for the daily operations of the El Segundo office.
+A Bar-certified Specialist in Workers’ Compensation, she is responsible for the daily operations of the El Segundo office.
 Her duties include overseeing the caseloads and work product of the other attorneys, as well as handing a significant caseload of her own.
 Before her promotion, she was a Supervising Attorney, overseeing the work of junior attorneys, and handling her own caseload of workers’ compensation defense files from inception to resolution.
-As an Associate Attorney for the firm, Ms. Harris represented insurance carriers, self-insured employers and public entities in all aspects of workers’ compensation defense.
+As an Associate Attorney for the firm, Jamilla represented insurance carriers, self-insured employers and public entities in all aspects of workers’ compensation defense.

 Before joining Michael Sullivan & Associates, she served as In-House Counsel at the Law Offices of Halas & Muhar in Orange, where she represented Liberty Mutual Insurance in workers’ compensation cases before WCABs throughout Southern California.
 In addition to analyzing complex legal issues and devising case strategy, she negotiated settlements and evaluated the liability and exposure of worker claims.
 She conducted depositions, analyzed medical and personnel records and maintained relations with clients, opposing counsel and co-defendants.